Dream Rovers: Dear Superstar

 Dear Superstar is the first single of the band from their debut album, Off the Road written by the vocalist, Erfan Rezayatbakhsh in form of a letter to the country-pop superstar, Taylor Swift.

-The idea of the song was inpired by a time when Rezayatbakhsh was watching a documentary about FGM (Female Genital Mutilation) and when he changed the channel there was a video of Taylor Swift in which she was at the same age of the FGM victims he was just watching.
+The idea of the song was inspired by a time when Rezayatbakhsh was watching a documentary about FGM (Female Genital Mutilation) and when he changed the channel there was a video of Taylor Swift in which she was at the same age of the FGM victims he was just watching.

 According to him, he only wanted to remind Taylor that some of her fans have completely different lives than what she has.
 So, that would be a good idea for the superstar to sing about her living-in-misery fans sometimes.

 The video of the song was directed by Ali T and shot in Tehran on the last day of the year in 2011.